luciozhang/vitepress-plugin-autobar/README.md

 - **rootDir**:  `string` Directory to get configuration for
 - **options**: `Options`Option to create configuration

-Returns `sidebar` configuration for VitePress calculated using structrue of directory and files in given path.
+Returns `sidebar` configuration for VitePress calculated using structure of directory and files in given path.

 Type of Options: